 - Statement from parent, step-parent, or legal guardian.
 Must reside in same residence, accompany applicant, and present “Proof of Residence Address.”

-- Utility hookup or work order dated within 60 days of the application
+- Utility hookup or work order

 - Automobile payment booklet